dyazincahya/awesome-nativescript/README.md

 - [ffmpeg](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-ffmpeg) - A NativeScript plugin that allows you to run FFmpeg commands directly on mobile devices for powerful media processing such as converting formats, compressing files, extracting audio, editing video, adding watermarks, and more.
 - [Image Optimize](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-imageoptimize) - Is a NativeScript plugin designed to optimize image rendering in applications, especially when handling large images, while maintaining performance and memory efficiency.
 - [Messenger](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-messenger) - A NativeScript plugin for sending SMS or MMS.
+- [View Shot](https://github.com/valor-software/nativescript-plugins/tree/master/packages/nativescript-view-shot) - Take a screenshot of an existing view, or render a view in the background and take a screenshot of it.

 ### Geo Plugins